binaryphile/docker-ruby/README.md

 `dockerfile.sh` is a shell script which performs the steps that a Dockerfile would, which is why it is named that way.

+The image is meant to be reusable, so you should only need to build a new image if you need a version of ruby other than 2.0.0-p247, otherwise you should just use mine.

 ## Usage

 - Copy `sample.env` to `.env`